consenlabs/tokenlon-contracts/doc/RFQ.md

 The maker of an RFQ offer can specify certain options using a `uint256` field in the offer, referred to as option flags:

--   `FLG_ALLOW_CONTRACT_SENDER` : Determines whether the RFQ offer can be filled by a contract.
+-   `FLG_ALLOW_CONTRACT_SENDER` : Determines whether an RFQ offer can be filled by a contract.
+This flag is intended to prevent arbitrageurs from using contracts to execute flash loans to arbitrage RFQ orders.
--   `FLG_ALLOW_PARTIAL_FILL` : Whether a RFQ offer can be filled partially or not (but once).
+-   `FLG_ALLOW_PARTIAL_FILL: Determines whether an RFQ offer can be partially filled.
+However, each RFQ order can only be filled once, regardless of whether it's fully or partially filled.
--   `FLG_MAKER_RECEIVES_WETH` : Specifies whether a market maker is willing to receive WETH from a RFQ offer.
+-   `FLG_MAKER_RECEIVES_WETH` : Specifies whether a market maker wants the RFQ contract to wrap the ETH he received into WETH for him.

 ## Relayer